 - about great artists, architects and designers in history.

 The Long Term Impact of art is significant.
 It enables children to pursue careers in art therapy, illustrative roles, gallery curators, teaching, fine art, architecture, media (to name but a few).
 To assess the impact of our curriculum, the development of our children in art and ensure that the possibilities listed above are accessible to our children we:

 Carry out formative assessments throughout each lesson and at the end.
 This means we can give immediate verbal feedback to children to further develop their skills, knowledge and understanding and also adapt our art planning for the next lesson so that it meets our children’s wide variety of needs.

 In addition we carry out summative assessments throughout the year where teachers record the progress and attainment against the National Curriculum expectations of attainment.
-This data is analysed on a termly basis to inform and address any trends or gaps in attainment.
+This data is analysed to inform and address any trends or gaps in attainment.
 Further information is gathered through pupil questionnaires; highlighting strengths and achievement and any improvements, knowledge and skills that still need to be embedded.

 Final end of year assessments are made using our summative assessments that has been developed in line with the national curriculum.
 This, alongside teacher assessments is used to identify the level in which the child is working.
 Parents are then notified of this in their child’s end of year written report.

 Calcot Infant School will be holding open mornings over the next couple of months to enable prospective families to view the school and get a taste of what our amazing school can offer.Read more